01 of 10

 - Vice: You need something to hold the metal safely while you work.
 A vice works best, but you can substitute vice-grip pliers or a clamp if you do not have a vise.
 You can handhold the material for most of the work, but you need a leather glove or something that will protect your hand from sharp metal edges.

-- Sandpaper: For removing any coatings on your metal.
+- Sandpaper: Sandpaper is needed for removing any coatings on your metal.

-- Ruler: With 1/16 and 1/8-inch markings to mark the cut lines for your metal.
+- Ruler: You will need a ruler with 1/16 and 1/8-inch markings to mark the cut lines for your metal.

-- Awl: Or a sewing needle or pin to mark the measurement lines on your metal for the hinge.
+- Awl: Use an awl or a sewing needle or pin to mark the measurement lines on your metal for the hinge.

 03 of 10